ONLINE HELP

 Changes the transmission mode used on a socket.
 This feature is used to define the message encoding during the transmission.
 SocketRead and SocketWrite are using the specified transmission mode.

-Caution: The transmission mode must be identical on the server and on the client computer.
+Attention: The transmission mode must be identical on the server and client workstations.

 Remarks:

-• UDP sockets: The UDP sockets are always "Socket without tag".
+• UDP sockets UDP sockets are always "Socket without Marker" type.
 SocketChangeTransmissionMode must not be used with the UDP sockets.
-The UDP protocol is an unreliable protocol: the string returned by SocketWrite may not arrive or it may arrive several times.
+The UDP protocol is unreliable: the string sent with the SocketWrite function may not arrive or may arrive several times.
 The strings are not always sent in order.

-Reminder: A socket is a communication resource used by applications to communicate from one computer to another regardless of the type of network.
+Reminder A socket is a communication resource used by applications to communicate from one machine to another, regardless of the type of network.

 Example